Kentucky Route 90: Roller Coaster Fair

-Kentucky Route 90 from Cave City to just north of Albany, along with Kentucky Route 63 from Glasgow to Tompkinsville, Kentucky, along with US Route 127 in Clinton County, and Tennessee state highways 52, 111, and 51 are designated as the marked route for the annual Roller Coaster Fair, a route-based yard sale event held the first weekend of October.
+Kentucky Route 90 from Cave City to just north of Albany, along with Kentucky Route 63 from Glasgow to Tompkinsville, Kentucky, along with US Route 127 in Clinton County, and Tennessee State Routes 52, 111, and 51 are designated as the marked route for the annual Roller Coaster Yard Sale, a route-based yard sale event held the first weekend of October.
 It is named for the "roller coaster" nature of the roads traversing the hills of the Eastern Pennyroyal region.

 Additional information about the route

 KY 90 from KY 61 in Burkesville to the US 27 junction at Burnside is part of the Appalachian Development Highway System’s Corridor J.

 History

 The early days (1929-1960)

 KY 90 was established in 1929 as one of the charter routes of the Kentucky State Highway System.
 The highway's original western terminus was located in downtown Glasgow at a junction with KY 80 (which at the time was not co-signed with US 68 in this area until the 1940s).
 The route initially used two Cumberland River ferries, at Burkesville and the Whitley/McCreary County line just south of Cumberland Falls, which were replaced with bridges.
 KY 90's original eastern terminus was at US 25W in downtown Corbin.
 Sometime between 1940 and 1955, US 25W was rerouted to the west, to put it closer to Cumberland Falls, and that gave it a concurrency with KY 90's eastern end that was abolished by 1957.

 Also in the 1950s, after the route of Interstate 65 had been determined, KY 90 was extended northwest from Glasgow, to a junction with U.S. Route 31W south of Cave City, west of Prewitt's Knob.
 The road that KY 90 took over, Happy Valley Road, was previously signed as Kentucky Route 351.